FortAwesome/wordpress-fontawesome/readme.txt

 **Using Pro Icons and Features**
+To use a Kit, create a [Kit on FontAwesome.com](https://fontawesome.com/kits) and select "Pro icons" in the settings.
+Then grab your [API Token from your Font Awesome account page](https://fontawesome.com/account#api-tokens) to add into the WordPress Kit settings.

-To enable Pro icons with the CDN, you will need to add your domain to the list allowed domains on your [Font Awesome account CDN Settings page](https://fontawesome.com/account/cdn).
-To configure a Kit, get your [API Token from your Font Awesome account page](https://fontawesome.com/account#api-tokens).
+To add Pro icons with the CDN, you'll need to add your domain to the list allowed domains on your [Font Awesome account CDN Settings page](https://fontawesome.com/account/cdn) and use shortcodes or HTML to add the icons into your content.

+If you're using the Icon Chooser, you'll need to use a Pro Kit.
+(The CDN can only search and add Free icons - use shortcodes or HTML to add Pro icons when using the CDN).

 **Troubleshooting with the Plugin**